 Andrew is a Senior Lecturer in Learning Sciences and Director of the Children and Technology group.
 He is a past ESRC Future Research Leader and now leads the UK side of a $2.4million Science Learning+ project with the US (Move2Learn).

 Jen is Centre co-director (Digital Cultures), and academic lead of the Digital Cultural Heritage Research Network.
 Jen's research interests lie in online and open education, digital cultural heritage learning, digital cultures and futures, and online reflective practices.

 Phil is Programme Director for the MSc in Digital Education.
 Her research interests are interdisciplinary, based in the area of digital and higher education, but drawing on organisational theory, cultural geography, and social theories of time.

 Dr Claire SowtonProject and Communications Manager (CRDE), Project Manager (Move2Learn)

-Claire works in two roles in the Centre for Research in Digital Education and is a member of the Digital Cultural Heritage Research Network.
+Claire works in two roles in the Centre for Research in Digital Education.
 Her recent research has focused on digital and mobile approaches to engagement and evaluation of cultural experience, including the AHRC Artcasting project.

 Yi-Shan is a co-investigator of a cross-European project – SHEILA (Supporting Higher Education to Integrate Learning Analytics) and a member of the Learning Analytics Policy Task Group at the University of Edinburgh.